blackmagic-debug/black-magic-org/hacking/target-drivers.md

 Below is a skeleton for adding support for a new target.
 Please note that it is preferred to forward declare the Flash routines and define them after `*_add_flash` and `*_probe`.
-Functionally it makes no difference, but this improves the navicability of the resulting target support.
+Functionally it makes no difference, but this improves the navigability of the resulting target support.

 ```c
 /* Declare the license you wish to use here */